-Researchers and doctors hope stem cell studies can help to:
+Researchers hope stem cell studies can help to:

 - Increase understanding of how diseases occur.
-By watching stem cells mature into cells in bones, heart muscle, nerves, and other organs and tissue, researchers and doctors may better understand how diseases and conditions develop.
+By watching stem cells mature into cells in bones, heart muscle, nerves, and other organs and tissue, researchers may better understand how diseases and conditions develop.

-Generate healthy cells to replace diseased cells (regenerative medicine).
-Stem cells can be guided into becoming specific cells that can be used to regenerate and repair diseased or damaged tissues in people.
+Generate healthy cells to replace cells affected by disease (regenerative medicine).
+Stem cells can be guided into becoming specific cells that can be used in people to regenerate and repair tissues that have been damaged or affected by disease.

 Stem cells may have the potential to be grown to become new tissue for use in transplant and regenerative medicine.
 Researchers continue to advance the knowledge on stem cells and their applications in transplant and regenerative medicine.

 Test new drugs for safety and effectiveness.
-Before using new drugs in people, some types of stem cells are useful to test the safety and quality of investigational drugs.
+Before using investigational drugs in people, researchers can use some types of stem cells to test the drugs for safety and quality.
 This type of testing will most likely first have a direct impact on drug development for cardiac toxicity testing.

 New areas of study include the effectiveness of using human stem cells that have been programmed into tissue-specific cells to test new drugs.
-For testing of new drugs to be accurate, the cells must be programmed to acquire properties of the type of cells to be tested.
-Techniques to program cells into specific cells continue to be studied.
+For the testing of new drugs to be accurate, the cells must be programmed to acquire properties of the type of cells targeted by the drug.
+Techniques to program cells into specific cells are under study.